niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

      value = google_compute_instance.jenkins_controller_vm.network_interface.0.access_config.0.nat_ip
    }
    ```
-   The output we created here is witihin our jenkins module.
+   The output we created here is within our jenkins module.
 This means that the value is only visible to the `capstone-project` directory.
 We now need to output it from this directory so that it comes through in the terminal.
 In `output.tf` in the `capstone-project` folder insert the following code block
    ```
    output "jenkins_controller_ip" {
      value = module.jenkins.jenkins_controller_ip